pierre-rouleau/pel/doc/pel-manual.rst

 be able to make any modification.
 If this happens to you, edit your customization file and delete the entry for ``pel-key-chords`` from the file, save the file back and restart Emacs.
-If you followed the instructions in section titled `Update your Emacs Initialization file`_, this name of this file is "``~/.emacs.d/emacs-customization.el``".
+If you followed the instructions in section titled `Create the emacs-customization.el file`_, this name of this file is "``~/.emacs.d/emacs-customization.el``".

 The logic for managing key-chord definitions stored in customization user option